lucidarch/docs/content/introduction/_index.md

 {{% /panel %}}

 {{% notice info %}}
-We suffix Job classnames with `Job` for readability and easier navigation, also extending the PSR-2 coding standard of suffixing interfaces with `Interface` and traits with `Trait`.
+We suffix Job classnames with `Job` for readability and easier navigation, also extending the PSR-2 coding standard of suffixing interfaces with `Interface`, Feature with `Feature` and Operation with `Operation`.
 {{% /notice %}}

 ### Data